rafaelvlt/raylib-mecha-cin0005/README.md

 ## 🎮 About

-MECHA GAME is a tactical first-person combat game where you pilot a mech in battles against AI-controlled enemies.
+NEPTUNE's SPEAR is a tactical first-person combat game where you pilot a mech in battles against AI-controlled enemies.
 The game features a combat system based on weapons with different characteristics, aiming and lock-on system, fluid animations, and an ECS (Entity-Component-System) architecture for efficient entity management.

 This project was developed as a final project for the Imperative Programming course (CIN0005/06) at the Informatics Center of UFPE.